skaur-890/ML_LAB_EVAL/README.md

 1. Data Loading and Preprocessing:
 - [The dataset is loaded using Pandas.](#The dataset is loaded using Pandas.)
--Columns ('Target1', 'Target2', 'Target3', 'Target4') are dropped according to instructions.
+- [Columns ('Target1', 'Target2', 'Target4', 'Target5') are dropped according to instructions.](#Columns ('Target1', 'Target2', 'Target4', 'Target5') are dropped according to instructions.)
 -PyCaret's setup function is used for preprocessing, including:
        Data splitting (70% train, 30% test)
        Normalization (Robust scaler)